Mostafa el-Nahas: Political history

-Nahas fell out with his patron, Makram Ebeid who was serving as the Finance minister and expelled him from the Wafd and the cabinet at the instigation of his wife.
+The Wafd would remain out of power until the 1942 Abdeen Palace Incident, where British pressure forced King Farouk to appoint Nahas prime minister.
+Nahas then fell out with his patron, Makram Ebeid who was serving as the Finance minister and expelled him from the Wafd and the cabinet at the instigation of his wife.
 Ebeid retaliated with The Black Book, a detailed expose published in the spring of 1943 listing 108 cases of major corruption involving Nahas and his wife.
 Ebeid accused Nahas of having the Egyptian embassy in London buy expensive silver-fox fur coats for his wife with government funds; of confiscating a school in the Garden City area of Cairo to turn into his personal office; of using government money to irrigate land in the desert owned by his cousin; and of abusing his position as prime minister to pressure landowners in the Nile delta to sell farmland to him.
 Against Madame Nahas, Ebeid accused her of engaging in insider trading on the Alexandria cotton exchange and of pressuring her husband to appoint members of her family to high offices of state that they were not qualified for.
 Even Lampson wrote in his diary that "the so-called book does seem to contain pretty damaging evidence".
 His wife died two years after his death in 1967.
-His and her cemetery are located in the Elwakil yard in Basateen, Cairo.He also helped found the Arab League in 1944.
+His and her cemetery are located in the Elwakil yard in Basateen, Cairo.
+He also helped found the Arab League in 1944.